-Richie Hall returns for his third season as Defensive Coordinator of the Blue Bombers to continue his long association with the Canadian Football League, first as a player and now as a coach.
+Richie Hall returns for his fifth season as Defensive Coordinator of the Blue Bombers and will continue his long association with the Canadian Football League, first as a player and now as a coach.

-Hall’s defence also set record after record in 2016; they crushed the season record for takeaways with an astounding 55 – including 30 interceptions – 13 more than the second best team in that category, and were second in points allowed, while Heath and Loffler were both named CFL All-Stars in their rookie seasons.
+Hall’s defence led the CFL with 55 takeaways in 2016 – including 30 interceptions – 13 more than the second-best team in that category, and were second in points allowed, while Heath and Loffler were both named CFL All-Stars in their rookie seasons.

 Hall was born in San Antonio, Texas.
 He played college football at Colorado State University for the Rams and signed with the Stampeders as a free agent in 1983 following his college career.

 With a continued commitment to community involvement, Hall was recognized by the CFLPA in 1990 by winning the Tom Pate award for his outstanding dedication to the CFL, the community and his performances on the field.